karlstarkey/Manga_Fi/CODE_OF_CONDUCT.md

 ### 3. Temporary Ban
 **Community Impact**: Sustained inappropriate behavior or serious incidents.
-**Consequence**: Temporary exclusion from Otaku AI spaces.
+**Consequence**: Temporary exclusion from Manga_Fi spaces.

 ### 4. Permanent Ban
 **Community Impact**: Repeated or severe violations, including harassment or threats.
-**Consequence**: Permanent removal from the Otaku AI community and revocation of all access rights.
+**Consequence**: Permanent removal from the Manga_Fi community and revocation of all access rights.

 ## Acknowledgements

-This Code of Conduct is adapted from the Contributor Covenant, version 2.1, and tailored to fit the Otaku AI community.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.1, and tailored to fit the Manga_Fi community.
 We thank all contributors who help maintain an inclusive and respectful space.

 ---

-**Otaku AI**: Combining the artistry of manga with the power of AI—together, let's build something amazing!
+**Manga_Fi**: Combining the artistry of manga with the power of AI—together, let's build something amazing!